ethen8181/news-networks/README.md

 - `NYtimes.py` Web scraping functions and process.
 Starts from the world news section.
 News from “Related Coverage” on the right side of the webpage serves as the news’ recommendation.
 - `header.csv` List of user-agent headers that goes along with the web scraping functions.
 - `NYtimes_data_new` Stores the data in python objects (.pkl).
 Including starting news (“news_info_1.csv”), edge_list and recommendation_list.
 The last number behind the data denotes in which layer was the data scraped.
 Edge lists are also stored in .csv file to be used with R for creating the network visualizations.
 To avoid confusions, edge list data are appended on top of one another. e,g, “edge_list_4” will contain news’ edge list from layer 1 to 4, “edge_list_3” will contain news’ edge list from layer 1 to 3 and so on.
-On the other hand, news’  recommendation data are stored separately. e.g. ““recommendation_list_4” will only store the new’ title and links if it is generated in the fourth layer.
+On the other hand, news’ recommendation data are stored separately. e.g. ““recommendation_list_4” will only store the news’ title and corresponding links if it is generated in the fourth layer.

 **bbc** Stores the commensurate things as the NYtimes folder.
 2015.10.23